AdobeDocs/genstudio.en/help/user-guide/insights/channels.md

 ![Channel filter and table](../../assets/insights-channel-filter.png)

- When you select a campaign, the [!UICONTROL Experiences] tab opens to a list of ad names associated with that campaign.
+When you select a campaign, the [[!UICONTROL Experiences] tab](experiences.md) opens to a list of ad names associated with that campaign, which allows you to identify which experiences have contributed to its overall success.

 ## Objectives